 While the Oregon State University community and the city of Corvallis are considered friendly and relatively safe communities, neither is immune to the realities of the world.
 A safe and secure environment is made possible through each member of the Oregon State University community's involvement in crime prevention and sensible behavior.

 In order to have a safe and successful Oregon State University experience, each person must take responsibility to recognize one's own vulnerability to crime and reduce risks through preventive action and cooperation with Oregon State Police and the Department of Public Safety.

 You Make the Difference!
 Three factors must be present for a crime to occur:

 You can have a significant impact on the last one, Opportunity, and can significantly reduce crime by being aware of simple steps for crime prevention.
 These crime prevention tips can be used by all students, faculty, and staff of any age, both on and off campus.

 We are providing this crime prevention information to you as a reference guide to assist you in making the decisions that will help to keep you safe.
 You are primarily responsible for your own safety and security.
 You need to make the effort to make your surroundings as safe and secure as possible.

-Remember that crimes occur only when criminals have the opportunity to commit crime.
-It is up to you to take that opportunity away from the criminal.
-Defeat the criminal before you are victimized, and also steps you can take to prevent the crime from getting worse.
+Remember, crimes occur only when criminals have the opportunity to commit crime.
+It's up to you to take that opportunity away from the criminal.
+Defeat the criminal before you're victimized and take steps to prevent crime from getting worse.
 Crimes can generally be broken down into two categories: crimes against property and crimes against a person.
-We will look at each of these categories and tell you what steps you should take to attempt to prevent becoming a victim.

-We are most at risk when we don't realize we are vulnerable.
+Help the Police help you, we are most at risk when we don't realize we're vulnerable.